pnp/blog/content/post/office-add-ins-community-call-december-8-2021.md

 **Can the Outlook event-based add-in be triggered by a user typing a certain word (similar to spell-check)?**

-No, we don\'t have a specific event for this.
+No, we don't have a specific event for this.
 It would be expensive to handle an event on every keypress.
 We recommend using another event such as OnMessageSend to trigger a check.